Read Time: 5 Minutes

 No more Windows Updates!

-Sitecore 9.1 also offers expanded support for Federated SSO Authentication.
+Starting with version 9.1, Sitecore also offers expanded support for Federated SSO Authentication.
 No longer are you limited to Sitecore’s database as your only option for authentication.
 Now, you (and your customers) can sign in using a number of trusted services, including Microsoft Office Online and Office 365, Azure Active Directory, Google G Suite, and social logins.
 This is a big win for enterprise clients concerned about compliance and security (and their internal IT teams who have to manage everything).

 3. Build and deploy new environments more efficiently

-Sitecore 9 uses a microservice architecture.
+Sitecore 9 started moving towards a microservice architecture.
 As a result, a higher number of services are required, and there are more configuration restrictions to consider.

 Now that Sitecore is optimized for the cloud, you can enjoy the power of a more complex environment, without the comparable hassle of planning, configuring, installing, and deploying it.
 With Azure PaaS, Sitecore takes care of the planning and configuration piece, leaving you to simply install and deploy.
 And it really is simple; you just select the size of your environment and the Wizard handles it from there.